freeCodeCamp/camper-gh-bot/README.md

 -  Only check `public_repo` and click Generate token
 -  Create an `.env` file in project's root with the following in it:
 `GITHUB_TOKEN=insert_token_here`
--  Set in your `.env` file a Secret key which we'll be using for [securing our webhook](https://developer.github.com/webhooks/securing/):
+-  Set in your `.env` file a Secret key which will be used for [securing your webhook](https://developer.github.com/webhooks/securing/):
 `SECRET_TOKEN=insert_key_here`
+- Define rules for your repositories in `repo-rules.json` file (see below)
 -  `npm start`

 ## How To Use?